End of Year FAQs - 2015 EOY Statement Types 1098 Statement:

-The 1098 Statement provides mortgage interest paid during 2013 if greater than $600, as required by IRS guidelines.
+The 1098 Statement reports mortgage interest of $600 or more paid by you during the year 2015, as required by IRS guidelines.
+1098 Statements also include:

 - Refund of overpaid interest